top of page

 please send email to: jwakenellts@gmail.com

-2025 UPDATES - The Turner Town Project will have a booth at The Different Abilities Resource Fair for Families at the Livonia Bennett Civic Center Library on Saturday, March 29, 2025 from 11 am to 1 pm.
-A new house, the Home Bakery, and children's activities will be featured.
-Brochures, a standing story book, Turner Town books and photo boxes will be available at the booth.
-This fair is free to the public.
+The Turner Town Project had a booth at The Different Abilities Resource Fair for Families at the Livonia Bennett Civic Center Library on Saturday, March 29, 2025.
+A new house, the Home Bakery, and children's activities were featured.
+Brochures, a standing story book, Turner Town books and photo boxes were available at the booth.
+This fair was free to the public.

-Additionally, a Turner Town booth will be at the Plymouth-Canton Community Schools Mental Health and Wellness Fair.
-This is a free, outdoor event on Saturday, April 26, 2025 from 10 am to 2 pm.
-The event is at Kellogg Park in Downtown Plymouth, Michigan.
-This annual family affair includes complementary food, raffles, and entertainment, as well as vendors of local groups, organizations, and mental health experts.
+Additionally, a Turner Town booth was held at the Plymouth-Canton Community Schools Mental Health and Wellness Fair.
+This was a free, outdoor event on Saturday, April 26, 2025.
+The event was hosted at Kellogg Park in Downtown Plymouth, Michigan.
+The annual family affair included complementary food, raffles, and entertainment, as well as vendors of local groups, organizations, and mental health experts.

 On July 18 - 20, 2024 at the National Turner Syndrome Society of the United States Conference in Orlando, Florida, The Turner Town Project displayed the latest addition to the Town, the Home Bakery.
 This tall stately Tudor house featured an eye-catching picture window of pies and goodies.
 The storyline centered on solving "math mysteries" in the kitchen for the main character Joy.
 The Director hosted a number of Q & A sessions at the convention.